 Considering that this is a small startup targeting a very localized area, using clear and readable copy was a key factor.

 The company targeted small business owners, online shop owners, and legal firms, so getting the message across in a succinct manner helped greatly with the user experience.

 The writer planned the content before actually writing anything.
 She created different sections that feed the visitor’s curiosity as they scrolled down the page (commonly called a “sales funnel” in marketing terms) and then developed the rest of the content in.

 4. We incorporated branding

-We used words like ‘fast’, ‘success’, ‘save the day’ and ‘supercourier’ (which is not a real word but pretty catchy, right?) to reflect the company’s goals – to provide a speedy, reliable, trustworthy and above all, friendly service to customers.
+Words like ‘fast’, ‘success’, ‘save the day’ and ‘supercourier’ (which is not a real word but pretty catchy, right?) reflect the company’s goals – to provide a speedy, reliable, trustworthy and above all, friendly service to customers.